pharo-project/pharo-ci/repository/CI-Core.package/CIChangeConfigurationValidationRule.class/README.md

-I'm responsible to test if the change and the configuration associated to the change is correclty structured and if it's loadable without any problem
+I'm responsible to test if the change and the configuration associated to the change is correctly structured and if it's loadable without any problems.